Coastal Carolina vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 6, 2021

 - Georgia Southern has three wins against the spread in eight games this season.

-- The Eagles have yet to cover the spread this season when underdogs by 19.5 points or more.
+- This year, the Eagles are winless ATS when entering a game as an underdog of 18 points or more.

-- Georgia Southern's games this season have gone over the point total four times in seven opportunities (57.1%).
+- Georgia Southern's games this season have eclipsed the over/under in 57.1% of its opportunities (four times in seven games with a set point total).

 - The Eagles rack up 3.6 more points per game (22.1) than the Chanticleers allow (18.5).